edmontongo/presentations/2018-10/workshop-two/workshop-two.md

 ## Exercise

-Parse out the longitude value
+Parse out the longitude value as well, then test it via the browser

 ---